Dieterbe/dieterblog/content/post/the-last-thing-i-want-to-do-is-write-yet-another-timeseries-database-yet-here-we-are.md

 we also wanted to run several versions for redundancy and loadbalancing and to do hot upgrades.

-**So that's what we built**: A simple system that solves our need for a scalable, performant timeseries storage system.
-Nothing more, nothing less.
+**So that's what we built**: A simple system that solves our need for a scalable, performant timeseries storage system, by standing on the shoulders of giants.

 Later we also added: